hnaji-el/hnaji-el/README.md

-👋 Hi, I am a software engineer with a particular interest in full-stack web development.
+👋 Hi, I am a software engineer with a focus on full-stack web development, committed to delivering high-quality, scalable solutions with clean, structured code that directly addresses the core problems.

 ## About Me